 We’ve also decided to build on our expertise in AIM investments by establishing the AIM Inheritance Tax service, led by Paul Sheehan – an investment manager with specialist skills in this area of the market.
 Managing diversified portfolios of AIM shares, the service is aimed at mitigating liability for Inheritance Tax.
 Investment in this service won’t be suitable for everyone so the service is only available on the recommendation of a financial adviser.
 We would be happy to provide you with financial advice if you do not have an existing adviser.

 Finally, one could hardly have missed the rising concern over environment and climate last year, which adds to the public’s growing awareness of corporate governance, social responsibility and even the purpose or reason for existence of some businesses.
 While our focus is always on generating the best risk-adjusted returns we can for you, these factors are playing an increasing part in how we evaluate investments.
-Although more difficult to implement when investing in collective funds; the ability to incorporate personal preferences, for example avoiding armaments or tobacco, has long been a feature of our Discretionary service.
+Although more difficult to implement when investing in collective funds the ability to incorporate personal preferences, for example avoiding armaments or tobacco, has long been a feature of our Discretionary Investment Management service.

 If you have any questions about any of our services please contact your investment manager.